Cisco-Talos/clamav/docs/UserManual/Usage/Scanning.md

 - `SIGHUP` - reopen the log file
 - `SIGUSR2` - reload the database

 It should be noted that `clamd` should not be started using the shell operator `&` or other external tools which would start it as a background process.
-Instead, you should run `clamd` which will load the database and then daemonize itself (unless you have specified otherwise in `clamd.conf`).
+Instead, you should run `clamd` which will load the database and then daemonize itself (unless you have [specified otherwise in `clamd.conf`](Configuration.md#clamdconf)).
 After that, clamd is ready to accept connections and perform file scanning.

 Once you have set up your configuration to your liking, and understand how you will be sending commands to the daemon, running `clamd` itself is simple.
 Simply execute the command:

 > $ clamd

+---

 ### clamdscan

 `clamdscan` is a `clamd` client, which greatly simplifies the task of scanning files with `clamd`.
-It sends commands to the `clamd` daemon across the socket specified in `clamd.conf` and generates a scan report after all requested scanning has been completed by the daemon.
+It sends commands to the `clamd` daemon across the socket [specified in `clamd.conf`](Configuration.md#clamdconf) and generates a scan report after all requested scanning has been completed by the daemon.

 Thus, **to run `clamdscan`, you must have an instance of `clamd` already running** as well.

 Please keep in mind, that as a simple scanning client, `clamdscan` cannot change scanning and engine configurations.
-These are tied to the `clamd` instance and the configuration you set up in `clamd.conf`.
+These are tied to the `clamd` instance and the [configuration you set up in `clamd.conf`](Configuration.md#clamdconf).
 Therefore, while `clamdscan` will accept many of the same commands as its sister tool `clamscan`, it will simply ignore most of them as (by design) no mechanism exists to make ClamAV engine configuration changes over the `clamd` socket.

-Again, running `clamdscan`, once you have a working `clamd` instance, is simple:
+Again, running `clamdscan`, once you have a [working `clamd` instance](#clamd), is simple:

 > $ clamdscan [*options*] [*file/directory/-*]

+---

 ### clamdtop

 `clamdtop` is a tool to monitor one or multiple instances of `clamd`.
 It has a colorized *ncurses* interface, which shows each job queued, memory usage, and information about the loaded signature database for the connected `clamd` instance(s).
-By default it will attempt to connect to the local `clamd` as defined in `clamd.conf`.
+By default it will attempt to connect to the local `clamd` as [defined in `clamd.conf`](Configuration.md#clamdconf).
 However, you can specify other `clamd` instances at the command line.

 To learn more, use the commands